-When the aircraft is in a position to intercept a vertical course, this control arms and de-arms the VNAV (vertical navigation) mode for vertical guidance when a suitable navigation source is available.
+When the aircraft can intercept a vertical course, this control arms and de-arms the VNAV (vertical navigation) for vertical guidance when a suitable navigation source is available.
 If the aircraft is very near the vertical course, selecting the VNAV control may direct activate and deactivate the mode.
-VNAV can be armed before a valid glide slope indication has been established to allow GPS to ILS transitions to be armed in advance.
+VNAV can be armed before a valid glideslope indication has been established to allow GPS to ILS transitions to be armed in advance.